Forcefully update or omit webdriver updates

 How does Nexial update the webdriver

-As part of the webdriver installation, Nexial creates a .manifest
+As part of the webdriver installation, Nexial creates a .manifest file in the same directory of the webdriver.
+This

-file contains the “last check timestamp” such that Nexial can use it to determine the next “check for
+.manifest file contains the “last check timestamp” such that Nexial can use it to determine the next “check for

 update”.
 During execution, if Nexial determines that the corresponding webdriver is due for a “check for update”, it